 - A technology summary;

 - A description of the technology's impact;

 - Proposed project goals;

 - Any key graphics (illustrations, charts and/or tables);

 - The project's key idea/takeaway;

-- Project title, prime recipient, Principal Investigator, and senior/key personnel information; and
+- Project title, prime recipient, Principal Investigator, and Key Personnel information; and

 - Requested EERE funds and proposed applicant cost share.

-Save the Summary Slide in a single Microsoft Powerpoint file using the following convention for the title "ControlNumber_LeadOrganization_Topic_Slide".
+Save the Summary Slide in a single Microsoft Powerpoint file using the following convention for the title "ControlNumber_LeadOrganization_Slide".